Here's how to beat the bots and avoid the resume black hole.

 Second, your resume will impress the recruiter.

 This may be the biggest challenge in the whole job application process.
-Once your resume passes through the ATS and is reviewed by a human being, it needs to prove— in less than 10 seconds — that you are qualified for the job and deserve further consideration.
+Once your resume passes through the ATS and is reviewed by a human being, it needs to prove — in six seconds — that you are qualified for the job and deserve further consideration.

 So, here is what you need to do, in five steps: